Nikfilk2030/Telegram_bot_weather_prediction/README.md

 # Telegram-bot-weather-prediction
-This project has been made by HSE Computer Science Kasaeva Sabina and Sheverdov Nikita
+This project has been made by HSE Computer Science students Kasaeva Sabina and Sheverdov Nikita

 # Overall Prewiew